TronixLab/A-Vent-Project/README.md

 src="https://github.com/TronixLab/A-Vent-Project/blob/main/media/avent%201.4.jpg" width="18%"></img>  <img
 src="https://github.com/TronixLab/A-Vent-Project/blob/main/media/avent%201.5.jpg" width="18%"></img>

 A-vent was designed and development through the leadership of Engr.
 [Paul M. Cabacungan](https://2012.ateneo.edu/ls/sose/ateneo-innovation-center/faculty/paul-m-cabacungan) - AIC Operation Manager together with Mr. Reymond Cao and research assistant.
 The initial developement was made of easily available food-grade and low-cost materials, and enough to demonstrated a minimum viable prototype.
 Along with the 1st development phase, we published a paper titled [Design and Development of A-vent: A Low-Cost Ventilator with Cost-Effective Mobile Cloud Caching and Embedded Machine Learning](https://ieeexplore.ieee.org/document/9550920).
-This paper demonstrate the A-vent minimum viable prototype and integration of AIC technologies such Mobile and Near Cloud Computing, and Machine Learning that predicts the type of PVA as proof of concept.
+This paper demonstrate the A-vent minimum viable prototype and integration of AIC technologies such Mobile/Near Cloud Computing, and Machine Learning that predicts the type of PVA as proof of concept.

 ## Phase 2
+The A-vent unit was modified and made it smaller for transportation ease of the unit and designed with touch screen HMI (human machine interface).
+This development phase emphasized the application of [embedded machine learning (TinyML)](https://www.tinyml.org/) to detect the PVA and machine problems to generate a real-time alarms for intelligent monitoring of machine-and-patient interaction.

 The design and development of A-vent was inspired by